Textualize/textual/docs/guide/layout.md

 When composing a widget, you can introduce a container using Python's `with` statement.
 Any widgets yielded within that block are added as a child of the container.

-Let's take the [utility containers](#utility-containers) example and update it to use the context manager approach.
+Let's update the [utility containers](#utility-containers) example to use the context manager approach.

 === "utility_containers_using_with.py"

-    Composing with context managers.
+    !!! note

+        This code uses context managers to compose widgets.

     ```python hl_lines="10-16"
     --8<-- "docs/examples/guide/layout/utility_containers_using_with.py"